dnsguru/zoom-cleaner-extension/README.md

 So after enough iterations of finding and closing zoom.us meeting launcher tabs, I hit the flustration wall and wrote this super basic extension to deal with the process.

+## Downloading

+Click that green code button just above this text to the right, and 'download zip'.
+Unzip it into the folder of your choice on your computer.

 ## Installing

 1  Open up Manage Extensions